 Here’s a very common scenario: Your customers pay for their licenses on the first of each month, but then they sign up for Azure mid-month and they buy a few devices towards the end of the month.
 Suddenly, your customer is receiving 3 or more invoices from your MSP billing and invoicing software each month.
 What a headache for your customer.

 Instead, your customers want one invoice per month.
 Why?
-It’s simpler and faster to pay just one invoice, and it’s easier to evaluate your performance with just one invoice.
-With separate invoices, it’s much harder for your customer to track customer lifetime value and monthly recurring revenue.
+Paying a single invoice is simpler and faster, and evaluating your performance is easier.
+With different bills, your customer will have a far more difficult time tracking customer lifetime value and monthly recurring revenue.

 #5